spsprinkles/spsprinkles.github.io/_posts/2021/2021-10-19-event-registration.md

 ![image](/assets/posts/event-registration/stop-editing.png)

 13. CONGRATULATIONS!!!
-ERA is now ready to go!
+The solution is now ready to go!
 It will appear similar to the screen-shots below.

 **Administrators/Organizers View**